xebia/global-copilot-bootcamp/README.md

 ## 🗺️ Lab Flow

-Follow these steps to get the most from your lab experience.
+Not sure where to start?
+Use this flow as inspiration for your own hands-on journey.

-Example: [Warmup Adventure](https://github.com/microsoft/CopilotAdventures/blob/main/Adventures/Warmup-Adventure.md) – Predict the next number in an arithmetic sequence.
+We’ll walk through the steps using the [Warmup Adventure](https://github.com/microsoft/CopilotAdventures/blob/main/Adventures/Warmup-Adventure.md) as an example.

 ---